Florida smashes state record for deaths with 132 more; cases up 9,194

 In one week, Florida's cases have risen by 77,835 for an increase of 36.4 percent.
 Last Sunday, cases passed 200,000.

-The overall positive rate climbed to 11 percent from 10.7 percent the day before.
+The overall positive rate climbed to 10.8 percent from 10.7 percent the day before.
+The dashboard briefly listed the rate at 11 percent.
 A few weeks ago the daily rate was around 2-3 percent but has risen to 18.31 percent of results reported by labs Monday after 12.90 the day before, a record 20,71 five days ago and 16.69 two weeks ago when there were 45,408 tests.

 The daily percentages for all tests include 22.1 in Miami-Dade, 16.1 in Broward, 12.6 in Martin, 16.0 in Palm Beach, 11.0 in St. Lucie, 15.8 in Okeechobee and 6.1 in Indian River.